-Vivado Lab Tools inserts logic analyzer, bus analyzer, and virtual I/O cores directly into your design.
+Vivado inserts logic analyzer and virtual I/O cores directly into your design.
 Vivado Lab Tools allows you to set trigger conditions to capture application and integrated block port signals in hardware.
 Captured signals can then be analyzed.
+This feature represents the functionality in the Vivado IDE that is used for logic debugging and validation of a design running in Xilinx FPGA devices in hardware.